 I think not a lot of people realize is that the old saying that ‘the eye is the window to the soul’.
 In some ways, there is some truth.
-If you look at the eye alone, it has got about a million nerve cells that connects it to the brain.
+If you look at the eye alone, it has got about a million nerve cells that connect it to the brain.

 LASIK is a popular procedure, how safe is it?

-Well, if you compare it to all surgeries in general, LASIK surgery is considered as very low risk.
+Well, if you compare it to all surgeries in general, LASIK surgery is considered very low risk.

 Can someone go blind from LASIK?

 I think if you leave it to a ‘yes’ and ‘no’ answer, the answer has to be ‘yes’.
 With all cases of surgeries, there is always a potential for complications that can lead to loss of vision.
 But I am glad to say that as far as LASIK is concerned, the likelihood of that happening is very low.

 What is the biggest misconception people have about LASIK?